katinsj1-lang/Top-Songs-Data-Replication-/README.md

 The datset to be used for replication: [Copy of Music 2 - Descriptive Table.csv](https://github.com/user-attachments/files/24161633/Copy.of.Music.2.-.Descriptive.Table.csv)

+From the data set, import the CSV data into Rstudio where it is now in your environment.

-To replicate, download the script and put it into Rstudio.
-Then run the script to reproduce results.
+From here, paste the script into your console to replicate results.